July 26, 2024

 1. Sales by POS

 The report shows detailed sales and net product counts at each POS location while accounting for refunds, giving an accurate data of performance.
-This insight helps track product movement, manage stock levels, plan replenishment, and compare sales across locations.
+This report helps track product movement, manage stock levels, plan replenishment, and compare sales across locations.

 1. Sales by Staff

-This report quickly analyzes sales for each staff member across all POS locations, from gross to net sales, allowing you to see exactly how sales are calculated.
+This report quickly analyzes sales for each staff member across all POS locations, from gross to total sales, allowing you to see exactly how sales are calculated.
 It helps you assess individual contributions, identify top performers, and spot areas for improvement.
 By linking staff performance to sales outcomes, you can make better decisions on staffing levels and resource allocation.

 1. Sales by Discount Code